mdhcodes/100-days-of-code/daily_journals/journal_25.md

         TODO: Create update within edit function or create new update function.
 Hide complete-lesson div as needed.

+        TODO: Saved titles link to complete lessons.
+Create links for the complete lesson URLs.

 Challenges:

     Learning With Nature: